1-8192/module-one-final-project-guidelines-dumbo-web-career-021819/README.md

 # D&D 5e Spell Search

 This CLI application allows the user to browse through class and spell information drawn directly from the D&D 5e API.
 Spell searches can be refined by class, level, and school of magic.
 It also allows the user to save spells to slots for a specific class to help build their character.
+The user can also edit their spell slots by deleting specific spells.

 # Install Guide
 1. Clone directory from github